gbmhunter/blog/content/electronics/components/op-amps/_index.md

 At it's most basic level, an operational amplifier (op-amp) is a **discrete analogue integrated circuit which acts as a voltage-amplifier with very high gain**.

 An op-amp's gain can be adjusted with the appropriate external circuitry (the op-amp's internal gain does not change, but the gain of the entire circuit does).
 This is almost always done for any op-amp that is used as an amplifier.
-External circuitry can also manpulate the op-amp to act as as a current amplifier.
+External circuitry can also manipulate the op-amp to act as as a current amplifier or perform "mathematical" operations on signals.

 ## Schematic Symbol